 April 26th 2017 – Antigua and Barbuda Intellectual Property and Commerce Office World Intellectual Property Day Open House and Mini Fair:

 October 2016 – participated with Dr. Natasha Lightfoot in Independence literary event –

 May 12th – 15th 2016 – BIM Lit Fest:

 Guest authors included Olive Senior, A-dZiko Simba Gegele, Tanya Shirley, Mervyn Morris, Bernice McFadden, and others.

 March 29th & April 7th 2016 – Presented at the Antigua and Barbuda National Public Library Easter Camp

 January 21st 2016 – Moray House, Georgetown, Guyana: Fiction and poetry readings with Felene Cayetano (Belize), Richard Georges (British Virgin Islands), Naijah Imoja (Barbados), Jane King (St. Lucia), Shivanee Ramlochan (Trinidad and Tobago), Kim Dismont Robinson (Bermuda), Tanya Batson-Savage (Jamaica), Ruel Johnson (Guyana).
 This reading was timed to coincide with a weeklong fiction editing workshop.
 Here’s the Post-workshop blog:

 September 20th 2015 – Brooklyn Book Festival:

 Co-panelists were from right Tanwi Nadini Islam and Matthew McGevna, and the moderator was Ian Maloney.
-Hillhouse outfit + jewellery courtesy Miranda Designs.
+My outfit + jewelry for the entire festival courtesy Miranda Askie Designs.